GrowthX discusses the critical skills for the upcoming “Innovation Economy”.

 Simply put: you need a diverse community whose wisdom you can draw on to advance your learning beyond what you’re capable of on your own.

-Sean attempts to build communities like these through GrowthX (the next session starts September 12th), but you can also cultivate your own community by connecting with older mentors, those in other industries and thought leaders you admire.
+They attempt to build communities like these through GrowthX but you can also cultivate your own community by connecting with older mentors, those in other industries and thought leaders you admire.

 Now isn’t the time to remain idle.
 By focusing on updating your mindset, mastery, career and community, you’ll be ready to face whatever challenges come your way in the new Innovation Economy.